DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/city/paladins/vampire-paladin.md

-^vampire-paladin.FullName^ came to ^city.NameLink^ shortly after the survivors of the Catastrophe took refuge in the Catacombs.
-The city he'd previously called home was un-made by ^chaos-storms.NameLink^
+^vampire-paladin.FullName^ revealed himself to ^city.NameLink^ shortly after the survivors of the Catastrophe took refuge in the Catacombs.
+Through those decades ^vampire-paladin.Name^ acted as the defender of the people.
+He was personally responsible for the destruction of dozens of powerful undead lords and the surviving Undead learned to fear him.
+Today most people understand that the "truce" between the Undead of the Catacombs and the living of ^city.Name^ is held in check by ^vampire-paladin.Name^.

+^vampire-paladin.Name^ wanders through ^city.NameLink^ randomly, mostly at night.
+He is often accompanied by one or more of his "blood guard" who are often ^paladins.NameLink^